-An affirmative vote of a majority of the shares represented at the meeting is required for the ratification of the Audit Committee's selection of Deloitte as the Company's independent registered public accounting firm for fiscal 2023.
+An affirmative vote of a majority of the shares represented at the meeting is required for the ratification of the Audit Committee's selection of Deloitte as the Company's independent registered public accounting firm for the current fiscal year.
 Abstentions will act as votes against this proposal.
 Since brokers have discretionary authority to vote on this proposal, we do not anticipate any broker non-votes with regard to this matter.